MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 - The bot receives an activity from the user, and determines which long operation to perform.
 - Bot notifies the user the operation will take some time.
 - Bot sends the operation off to an Azure Function.
-- Bot saves state, indicating there is an operation in progress.
+- The bot saves state, indicating there is an operation in progress.
-- Bot responds to messages from the user, notifying them the operation is still in progress.
+- The bot responds to messages from the user, notifying them the operation is still in progress.
-- Azure Function executes the long running operation.
+- Azure Functions manages the long running operation.
 - Azure Functions sends an `event` activity to the bot, notifying it that the operation completed.
 - The bot resumes the conversation and sends a proactive message to notify the user that the operation completed.
 The bot then clears the operation state mentioned earlier.